Medically Reviewed By – Juliet Gustafson, LMSW

 Does Alcohol Make OCD Worse?

 Yes, alcohol does in fact make OCD worse.
 Alcohol alters the way a normal human brain functions as it interprets neurological processes and signals differently.
-These side effects of drinking are detrimental when combined with Obsessive Compulsive Symptoms.
+These side effects of drinking are detrimental when combined with OCD Symptoms.

 OCD and Alcohol Use Disorders